|Type of Course:||Specialization A: Elective|

-Instructor: Associate Professor S. Rozakis
+Instructor: Professor S. Rozakis

 The purpose of this course is to frame an applied methodological approach the economy and the environment appropriate for devising solutions to real environmental problems.
 Using examples, case studies and exercises, the theoretical foundations of Environmental Economics is presented coupled with a thorough analysis of Environmental interactions to the Economy and Society as well as the sustainable development concept.
 Course contents thus comprise the epistemological framework, methods of environmental valuation aiming at determining the optimal protection level of the environment.
 Then the contemporary dimensions of environmental issues follows and ways to cope with through efficient management are analyzed.
 Main pollution forms in Greece and related policies and actions to satisfactorily constrain them subject to cost minimization.